arnovb-github/PoshCommence/docs/Clear-CmcControlCharacters.md

 ```

 ## DESCRIPTION
-Commence in some cases allows for entering control characters in fields where there should be none.
-In various cases this can be troublesome.
+Commence allows for entering control characters in fields where there should be none.
+This can cause issues in various scenarios.
 This cmdlet clears or changes any control characters from fields which should not contain them.
-This cmdlet changes values in the Commence database.
-Take appropriate precautions to prevent potential data loss.
-Also, it is recommended that you start the Commence process with the /noagents command line parameter prior to running this cmdlet, or Commence may lock up and crash.
+This cmdlet makes changes to the Commence database so take appropriate precautions to prevent potential data loss.
+It is *strongly* recommended that you start the Commence application with the /noagents command line parameter prior to running this cmdlet, or Commence may lock up and crash.

 ## EXAMPLES